Data protection declaration

 When registering for the newsletter, we also store the IP address of the computer system used by the person concerned at the time of registration assigned by the Internet Service Provider (ISP) as well as the date and time of registration.
 The collection of this data is necessary in order to trace the (possible) misuse of a data subject's e-mail address at a later point in time and therefore serves the legal protection of the data controller.

 The personal data collected when registering for the newsletter will be used exclusively for sending our newsletter.
 Furthermore, subscribers to the newsletter may be informed by e-mail if this is necessary for the operation of the newsletter service or for registration, as could be the case in the event of changes to the newsletter offer or changes in the technical conditions.
-The personal data collected in the context of the newsletter service will not be passed on to third parties.
+The personal data collected in the context of the newsletter service will not be passed on to third parties, with the exception of the transmission of your personal data to our technical service providers (CleverReach, Ahorn GmbH).
 The subscription to our newsletter can be cancelled by the person concerned at any time.
 The consent to the storage of personal data, which the person concerned has given us for the newsletter dispatch, can be revoked at any time.
 For the purpose of revoking your consent, you will find a corresponding link in every newsletter.
-It is also possible at any time to unsubscribe directly from the newsletter dispatch on the website of the data controller or to inform the data controller in any other way.
+It is also possible at any time to unsubscribe directly from the newsletter via e-mail (email@example.com) or to inform the data controller in any other way.

 8. Newsletter tracking